univec-ai/postvec/web/docs/guides/adopt.md

 # Adopt existing vectors

-`adopt()` registers an application-owned `vector(N)` column.
-The call does not rewrite stored bytes.
+`adopt()` registers an application-owned `vector(N)` column and leaves stored bytes as they are.

 To keep an existing space such as ada-002 and continue searching it, name the original model and let embed-bridge produce query vectors.
-See [query an existing space](/docs/guides/bridge).
-To leave the space, adopt then [`migrate()`](/docs/guides/migrate).
+See [search a retired space](/docs/guides/bridge).
+To change the space, adopt then [`migrate()`](/docs/guides/migrate).

 ```sql
 SELECT postvec.adopt(